-He founded Antidote Collective in 2004 and has since worked with a range of groups, people, films and books covering the environment, Localism, social enterprise, religion and spirituality, social justice, healthcare and education — publicity for Phil Donahue’s anti-war film Body of War, PR for healthcare "whistleblower" Wendell Potter and groups like Rainforest Action Network and the Business Alliance for Local Living Economies (BALLE), branding for Rippel Foundation, strategic communications for the Local Economies Project of the New World Foundation, and creative naming development for American Express and global visual rebranding support for Coca-Cola with Ogilvy & Mather Worldwide's famed design and innovation division Brand Integration Group (BIG).
+He founded Antidote Collective in 2004 and has since worked with a range of groups, people, films and books covering the environment, localism, social enterprise, religion and spirituality, social justice, healthcare and education.
+Just a few examples: publicity for Phil Donahue’s anti-war film Body of War, PR for healthcare "whistleblower" Wendell Potter and groups like Rainforest Action Network and the Business Alliance for Local Living Economies (BALLE), branding for Rippel Foundation, strategic communications for the Local Economies Project of the New World Foundation, and creative naming development for American Express and global visual rebranding support for Coca-Cola with Ogilvy & Mather Worldwide's famed design and innovation division Brand Integration Group (BIG).
 He's helped clients on both US coasts and places in between, in Europe, and down under in Australia.
 (See clients.)

 In early 2009 he founded a new kind of collaborative space for work and community in Beacon, NY.
-Partly inspired by the coworking and Localism movements, BEAHIVE adds a civic dimension and is building a community of members with a range of creative and technical talents.
-He opened a second location in Kingston in November 2009 (since closed), a third in Albany in March 2012, and is considering others to create a small network of community-focused, collaborative hives in the Hudson Valley.
+Inspired by the coworking and localism movements, BEAHIVE adds a civic dimension and is a rich community of members with a range of creative and technical talents.
+He has opened additional locations to create a small network of community-focused, collaborative hives in the Hudson Valley.

 He is a producer of Social Venture Institute / Hudson Valley, a retreat for world-changing social entrepreneurs and innovative nonprofit leaders, and was the driving force behind TEDxLongDock, a day-long event of stimulating and inspiring talks on the impact of arts, culture, the creative economy and entrepreneurship in the Hudson Valley.
 He's also on the advisory council of Sustainable Hudson Valley and the steering committee of Progressive PR Professionals - PR/PR/PR (a network of 1000-plus communicators).